Ways to Meditate at Work

 - Focus on your breathing.
 Inhale deeply, count to ten and exhale slowly to regain focus and control.
 Let yourself feel your chair against your back, your desk against your arms, and your feet firmly planted on the floor.

 - If you are aware of a busy and stressful day coming up later in the week or month; schedule yourself to arrive at work approximately 20 to 30 minutes early.
 This allows for meditation time before the day starts and will allow you to gain a better focus on the tasks that must be accomplished before the end of the workday.

 - Place your hand above your pelvic bone (on the lower stomach) and place your left hand over your heart.
 Spend a couple of minutes with your eyes averted from your computer, paperwork, and telephone while just breathing.
 Allow for deep inhales and exhales to release any tension that can be felt while repeating in your mind all the positives about your chosen career.

 Stress can be a cause of numerous health problems – both physical and mental – so it is important to reduce stress whenever and wherever you can in your life.

-Taking a proactive approach on your stress management can teach you the skills needed or wanted to control your life, your health and even your daily interactions with people.
+Taking a proactive approach to your stress management can teach you the skills needed or wanted to control your life, your health, and even your daily interactions with people.

 Take a few moments during your coffee or lunch break, go for a small walk around the building and practice your simple ways to meditate at work.